Warialda

 Table Chart PROFILE FAQ

 Warialda has a balanced workforce consisting of both white and blue collar jobs.
-Key sectors include essential services, with an unemployment rate of 2.5% as of September 2025.
-This is 1.3% lower than the Rest of NSW's rate of 3.8%.
+Essential services sectors are well represented in the town, with an unemployment rate of 2.8% as per AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 649 residents employed, while the unemployment rate is 1.1% lower than Regional NSW's rate of 3.9%.

-Workforce participation in Warialda is 55.5%, compared to the Rest of NSW average of 61.5%.
-According to Census responses, 14.1% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Major employment industries are agriculture, forestry & fishing, health care & social assistance, and education & training.
-Warialda specializes in agriculture, forestry & fishing, with an employment share 3.6 times the regional level.
+However, workforce participation in Warialda lags behind Regional NSW at 54.4%, compared to the regional average of 61.3%.
+According to Census responses, a moderate 14.1% of residents work from home.
+The leading employment industries among residents are agriculture, forestry & fishing; health care & social assistance; and education & training.
+Warialda has a particular specialization in agriculture, forestry & fishing, with an employment share that is 3.6 times higher than the regional level.

-In contrast, accommodation & food services employ only 4.2% of local workers, below the Rest of NSW average of 7.8%.
-The area may have limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Between September 2024 and September 2025, labour force levels decreased by 0.1%, with a 0.3% decline in employment, resulting in an unemployment rate rise of 0.2 percentage points.
-Comparatively, Rest of NSW experienced a 0.5% employment decline, 0.1% labour force decline, and a 0.4 percentage point increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Warialda's employment mix indicates local employment should increase by 5.7% over five years and 12.4% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Conversely, accommodation & food services employ only 4.2% of local workers, which is lower than Regional NSW's rate of 7.8%.
+The area may offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between December 2024 and December 2025, labour force levels in Warialda decreased by 1.8%, with a corresponding 2.1% decline in employment, leading to an unemployment rate increase of 0.5 percentage points.
+In comparison, Regional NSW experienced a 1.2% employment decline, a 0.8% labour force decrease, and an unemployment rate rise of 0.4 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Warialda.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to Warialda's employment mix indicates that local employment should increase by approximately 5.7% over five years and 12.4% over ten years, although it is important to note that this extrapolation does not take into account localized population projections.

 Frequently Asked Questions - Employment